IBM-Cloud/vnf-samples/README.md

   (3) In order to use a particular scenario in the content catalogue as a .tar.gz release file, copy the code of the specific    scenario in a separate repository and then use it as a .tar.gz release file.
 This repository content as such cannot be used in the content catalogue.

-Follow the README for each of the use cases to get more details.
+Follow the README for each of the scenarios to get more details.